Salsa alternatives – lets go spicy!

-Are you looking for a salsa substitute?
-Salsa is the perfet side dish for tortillas, tacos, chicken, fish and meat.
-Or you can also use salsa in dips and toppings.
-But what can you use as a substitute whenever you run out of it?
+Are you looking for an easy alternative for salsa?
+We all know salsa is the perfet side dish for tortillas, tacos, chicken, fish and meat.
+But did you know you can also use salsa in dips and toppings?
+So what is similar to salsa and what can you use as quick salsa substitute?
 Try using Chopped tomatoes, Tomato Juice, Pasta Sauce, Ketchup, Hot Sauce, Picante Sauce, or Taco Sauce.

 Okay, before we look at your salsa substitute options, let’s deal with that empty cupboard situation!